Did you know that you can earn $37 million annually from a convenience store in just five years?

 - What is the customer demographic?
 Do they have disposable income?

-- How many vendors are there to manage and what are the contract terms?
+- How many vendors are there to manage, and what are the contract terms?

-- If there are gasoline pumps on the property have they passed inspection recently?
+- If there are gasoline pumps on the property, have they passed inspection recently?

 - What are the best-selling products?
-If they are cigarettes and alcohol are you comfortable with those kinds of products being the bulk of your sales?
+If they are cigarettes and alcohol, are you comfortable with those kinds of products being the bulk of your sales?

 These are just a few examples of questions you’ll need to ask.
-After you’ve gathered this type of information you may find that you prefer to start a convenience store from scratch.
+After you’ve gathered this type of information, you may find that you prefer to start a convenience store from scratch.

-Option #2: Buy a franchise
+Option #2.
+Buy a Branded Store

-- Generally lower startup costs
+- Lower startup costs

-- Faster time to profitability (generally)
+- Faster time to profitability

 - National marketing and increased visibility

-- Lack of control over brand
+- Lack of control over the brand

 - Reliance on the financial strength of the parent company

-Option #3: Start a convenience store
+Option #3.
+Start a Convenience Store

 - Vendor and product selection